-The prompt: Your Friday prompt for Stream of Consciousness Saturday is “nerve.”
-Use it any way you’d like.
+Today’s prompt for Stream of Consciousness Saturday is “heart.”
+Use it any way you like.
 Have fun!

 I’m almost finished reading Glennon Doyle’s book, Untamed, which I think was recommended by Laura at https://riddlefromthemiddle.com/ (Correct me if I’m wrong, Laura.)
 It’s been a while since I am probably the slowest reader in bloglandia.
 The book has lots of gems about relationships with self and others and being true to ourselves.
 A couple nights ago, I read about purpose.
 She wrote that whatever breaks your heart, that is where your purpose lies.
 (I’m paraphrasing from memory.)

 She listed my heartbreakers in her examples: animal cruelty and environment.
 This doesn’t mean I have to save every animal and the planet as I had hoped from the idealism of adolescence.
 Anything is possible, but we can at least do our part in our own little corner of the planet to heal what breaks our hearts.

 If another person breaks our hearts, finding our bigger purpose helps along with crying and pampering ourselves.
 Small steps, small tasks of healing are okay.
 Because we have to take care of ourselves, too.